 A place for communication, connections and celebration:

-Advisory is on Fridays between period 1 and 2.
-Students will be organized by grade, with a teacher, in a distinct advisory class.
+Advisory is on Fridays between period A and B. Students will be organized by grade, with a teacher, in a distinct advisory class.

 - Receive their report cards